 - Now, all your devices have your entire Message catalog and sync

-- Messages needs less space!
+- Messages need less space!
 Great storage optimization potential

 - With all your Messages now stored in iMessages in the Cloud, it frees up space on EVERY DEVICE

 There never seems to be enough storage on our phones, even with the larger-sized iPhones.